savonet/book/workflow.md

 ### Clocks {#sec:clocks-ex}

-In order to avoid synchronization issues, Liquidsoap maintains _clocks_, which handle how the time is flowing for operators.
+In order to avoid synchronization issues, Liquidsoap maintains _clocks_\index{clock}, which handle how the time is flowing for operators.
 Their behavior and usefulness is detailed in [there](#sec:clocks), let us simply mention the two main causes of discrepancies between time flow between operators.

 1. When performing an output (e.g. with `output.alsa`, `output.pulseaudio`,
    etc.) the speed at which the stream is generated is handled by the underlying